BenjaminWFox/offline-oect-js13k/readme.md

 ### About

 This project is a game for the [JS13K](http://js13kgames.com/) 2018 competition.
 It's currently weighing in at 12,911 bytes.

+For best performance, use Chrome.

 It is built on top of the [Ga](https://github.com/kittykatattack/ga) game engine and uses most of the core engine as well as a few extra plugins, most notably the `makeTiledWorld` method to assemble the game level.